SmartPack/SmartFlasher/README.md

 2. BusyBox

 ## Features
-Smart Flasher is a simple and very basic app, even without a settings menu and themes, which can do the following things
+Smart Flasher is a simple and very basic app, without a settings menu and additional themes, which can do the following things
-* Flashing recovery zip files (such as a custom kernel, a magisk module, etc.) of up to 100 MB while running Android OS, without rebooting into custom recovery.
+* Flashing recovery zip files (such as a custom Kernel, a Magisk module, etc.) of up to 100 MB while running Android OS, even without rebooting into custom recovery.
-* Back-up boot partition on a supported device.
+* Back-up 'boot' partition on a supported device.
-* Flash a boot partition '.img' on a supported device.
+* Flash a 'boot' partition '.img' on a supported device.
 * Doing tasks such as
   * Display last flash log after successful recovery flashing
   * Display Kernel version
   * Turn off your device
   * Reboot (Normal, Recovery & Boot-loader) your device
-  * Wipe Cache partitions
+  * Wipe Cache partitions (need custom recovery)
-  * Wipe Data partitions
+  * Wipe Data partitions (need custom recovery)

 ## Donations
 If you like to appreciate my work, please consider donating to me (either via [PayPal](https://www.paypal.me/sunilpaulmathew/), or [Ko-fi](https://ko-fi.com/sunilpaulmathew/), or by purchasing the [SmartPack Donation Package](https://play.google.com/store/apps/details?id=com.smartpack.donate) from playstore) as it is helpful to continue my projects more active, although it is not at all necessary.<br>